 A list of Group companies, including company name, registered office, percentage of shares held and share capital, is provided in Note 40 to the consolidated financial statements.See report

 For financial reporting purposes, the business divisions of Swisscom are allocated to individual segments, which during the year under review were based on the management structure employed up until the end of 2015.
 For practical reasons, the segment reporting for 2016 has not been changed versus the previous year.
 The 2016 financial reporting is thus structured according to the areas Swisscom Switzerland, Fastweb and Other Operating Segments.
 Swisscom Switzerland covers the segments Residential Customers, Small and Medium-Sized Enterprises, Enterprise Customers, Wholesale and IT, Network & Innovation.
 Other Operating Segments mainly comprises Participations, Health and Connected Living.
 Group Headquarters, which primarily includes the Group divisions as well as the employment company Worklink, continues to be reported separately.
 Further information on segment reporting can be found in the Management Commentary.See report

 As at 31 December 2016, the stock market capitalisation of Swisscom Ltd was CHF 23,627 million.

 2.2 Major shareholders

-On 31 December 2015, the Swiss Confederation (Confederation), as majority shareholder, still held compared to the previous year 50.95% of the issued share capital of Swisscom Ltd. The Federal Telecommunication Enterprises Act (TUG) stipulates that the Confederation must hold the majority of the capital and voting rights of Swisscom Ltd.
+On 31 December 2016, the Swiss Confederation (“the Confederation”), as majority shareholder, continued to hold 50.95% of the issued share capital of Swisscom Ltd, which is unchanged from the previous year.
+The Telecommunications Enterprises Act (TEA) provides that the Confederation shall hold the majority of the share capital and voting rights of Swisscom Ltd.

 No cross-shareholdings exist between Swisscom Ltd and other public limited companies.